develephant/coronium-core-docs/docs-src/docs/server/updates.md

 __Changes__

-  - Internals (Nginx, LuaJIT, etc.) updated to the latest versions; providing security fixes, better stability, and other enhancements.
+  - Internals (nginx, ngx_lua, LuaJIT, etc.) updated to the latest versions; providing security fixes, better stability, and other enhancements.

   - Enhancements include __Global Guard__ which will print a warning in the ___api.log___ if any global variables are found in your server-side code.
 Lua globals can cause critical race conditions to occur on client requests, so it is wise to keep a look out for these warnings and update your code as needed.

   - Users module password algorithm refactored to be on par with current standards.
-See [Notes]() below.
+See [Notes](#270-update) below.

 __Added__